nens/lizard-docs/source/d_qgisplugin.rst

 When starting the plugin for the first time you are prompted to provide some settings that are required.
 In the following screen you need to provide:

 * The base URL of the Lizard portal you want to use.
 This will typically be *your_organisation*.lizard.net.

 * A Personal API Key.
 If you already have an API Key, you can fill it in by clicking "Set...".
-If you do not have a Personal API Key yet, follow these steps:
+If you do not have a Personal API Key yet, follow these steps.

     * Click "Obtain..."
 You will be redirected to the management page where you can create a new Personal API Key.

     * Create a new Personal API Key by pressing the + NEW ITEM button in the upper right corner.

     * Fill in a name for the new Personal API Key.
 Click on ‘Submit’ to the right.

     * You now have your own Personal API Key.
 Copy it.

     * Return to QGIS / the 3Di Modeller Interface.

     * Click Set… and paste your Personal API Key.
 Then click Save.

 .. image:: /images/d_qgisplugin01.png